Mediatek-Cloud/MCS/tutorial/implementing_using_mt7681_development_board.md

 ## Step-by-step

 ### Step 1.
-Create a 7681 Product with GPIO, PWM and UART data channels
+Create a LinkIt Connect 7681 Product with GPIO, PWM and UART data channels

-Step 1.1 Click Development on the left hand side navigator.
+Step 1.1 Click **Development** on the left hand navigator.

-Step 1.2 Click Create button on the right to create a new product.
+Step 1.2 Click **Create**, on the right, to create a new product.

 ![](https://raw.githubusercontent.com/Mediatek-Cloud/MCS/master/graphics/CreateProduct.JPG)

-Step 1.3 Enter the Product name, Product version, and select your industry.
-Select 'MT7681' in the Chip dropdown box and click Save button.
-Now your Product is created.
+Step 1.3 Enter the product name, product version, and select your industry.
+Select **MT7681** in the **Chip** dropdown box and click **Save**.
+Your Product is created.

 ![](https://raw.githubusercontent.com/Mediatek-Cloud/MCS/master/graphics/MT7681-tutorial/7681CreateProduct.jpg)

-Step 1.4 Now we're going to add GPIO controllers to your 7681 device.
-Click "Detail" button of the product we just created.
+Step 1.4 Now you're going to add GPIO controllers to your product.
+Click **Detail** for the product you created.

 ![](https://raw.githubusercontent.com/Mediatek-Cloud/MCS/master/graphics/ProductDetail.JPG)

-Step 1.5 Click the "Add" button.
+Step 1.5 Click **Add**.

 ![](https://raw.githubusercontent.com/Mediatek-Cloud/MCS/master/graphics/AddDataChannel.JPG)

-Step 1.6 Select "Controller" in Add Data Channel page by clicking the "Add" button under the Controller data channel.
+Step 1.6 To add a controller, in the **Add Data Channel** page click **Add** under the **Controller** data channel.

 ![](https://raw.githubusercontent.com/Mediatek-Cloud/MCS/master/graphics/MT7681-tutorial/7681DataChannelType.jpg)

-Step 1.7 Enter the Data Channel name, Id, description and select Data type.
-In the case of 7681, the Data Channel Id is predefined.
-Enter "GPIO_01" in the Data Channel Id field and select "GPIO" in the Data Channel Type.
-Click the "Save" button to create the Data Channel.
+Step 1.7 For MT7681 products, the Data Channel Id are already defined, in this case you will use "GPIO_01".
+Enter the Data Channel name ("GPIO_01"), Id ("GPIO_01") and description then select **GPIO** as the Data type.
+Click **Save** to create the Data Channel.

 ![](https://raw.githubusercontent.com/Mediatek-Cloud/MCS/master/graphics/MT7681-tutorial/addGPIO.jpg)

-Step 1.8 To add more GPIO controllers, repeat Step 5 to 7 and change the Data Channel Id to GPIO_0x where x can be any integer between 0 and 4
+Step 1.8 To add more GPIO pin controllers, repeat Step 1.5 to 1.7 and change the Data Channel Id to GPIO_0x where x is the integer between 0 and 4 corresponding to the pin number.

-Step 1.9 Now let's add PWM controllers.
-Repeat Step 5 and 6 to open the Add Data Channel popup.
-Enter "PWM_01" in the Data Channel Id and select PWM in the Data Channel Type.
-Click the "Save" button to create the Data Channel.
+Step 1.9 Now add PWM controllers.
+Repeat Step 1.5 and 1.6 to open the **Add Data Channel** popup.
+Enter "PWM_01" as the Data Channel Id and select **PWM** in **Data Channel Type**.
+Click **Save** to create the Data Channel.

 ![](https://raw.githubusercontent.com/Mediatek-Cloud/MCS/master/graphics/MT7681-tutorial/addPWM.jpg)

-Step 1.10 The PWM Data Channel has also been created.
-To add more PWM controllers, repeat Step 9 and change the Data Channel Id to PWM_0x where x ranges from 0 to 4.
+Step 1.10 To add more PWM controllers, repeat Step 1.9 and change the Data Channel Id to PWM_0x where x ranges from 0 to 4 corresponding to the GPIO pin number.

-Step 1.11 Another data channel type that 7681 supports is UART.
-To add an UART data channel, open the Add Data Channel popup as described in Step 4 and 5 then enter "UART" in the Data Channel Id and select String or Hex in the Data Channel type depends on your needs.
-Click the "Save" button to create the Data Channel.
+Step 1.11 Another data channel type that MT7681 Products supports is UART.
+To add a UART data channel, open the **Add Data Channel** popup as described in Step 1.4 and 1.5 then enter "UART" as the Data Channel Id and select **String** or **Hex** in the **Data Channel type** depends on your needs.
+Click **Save** to create the Data Channel.

 ![](https://raw.githubusercontent.com/Mediatek-Cloud/MCS/master/graphics/MT7681-tutorial/addUART.jpg)

-Congratulations!
-Now you have created all the Data Channel types that 7681 supports.
+You have created all the controller Data Channel types that LinkIt Connect 7681 products support.
 Please continue to Step 2 to obtain your product Id and Key from MCS.

 ### Step 2.
 Obtain product Id and Key
-Step 2.1 Click "Development" in the navigation bar on the left and click the "Details" button under the product you'd like to use.
+Step 2.1 Click **Development** in the navigation bar on the left and click **Details** under the product you created for this tutorial.

 ![](https://raw.githubusercontent.com/Mediatek-Cloud/MCS/master/graphics/ProductDetail.JPG)

-Step 2.2 You can obtain the Product Id and Product Key under the description of your product.
+Step 2.2 You can see the Product Id and Product Key under the description of the product.

 ![](https://raw.githubusercontent.com/Mediatek-Cloud/MCS/master/graphics/MT7681-tutorial/obtainProductInfo.jpg)

-Product ID and product key is essential for activating your 7681 devices.
-Please proceed to Step 3 to flash the product Id and key into 7681.
+Product ID and Product Key are essential for activating your MediaTek LinkIt Connect 7681 devices.
+Please proceed to Step 3 to flash the Product Id and Key to your device.

 ### Step 3.
-Flashing product Id and key into 7681
+Flashing Product Id and Key to your device
-Step 3.1 Connect the 7681 development board to a PC and open the terminal.
-If you have not setup this terminal,  please refer to the MT7681 development guide for detailed set up steps.
-In the terminal console, enter the following command to flash the product id into 7681:
+Step 3.1 Connect your LinkIt Connect 7681 development board to a PC and open a terminal application (such as Terminal on Linux or Command Prompt on Windows).
+If you’ve not setup this terminal, please refer to the MediaTek LinkIt Connect 7681 Developer’s Guide for detailed set up steps.
+In the terminal console, enter the following command to flash the Product Id to your board:

 ```
 AT#FLASH -s0x18133 -c[productId]
 ```
-For example, the product Id is ABCDEFG12345 then you should enter AT#FLASH -s0x18101 -cABCDEFG12345
+For example, if the product Id is ABCDEFG12345 then you should enter *AT#FLASH -s0x18101 -cABCDEFG12345*.

-You should be able to see something like this on your terminal:
+In response, you should see something like this on your terminal:
 ```
 [WTask]45072
 [0x18101]=ABCDEFG12345
 [WTask]50073
 ```

-Step 3.2 At the terminal, enter the following command to flash the product key on 7681:
+Step 3.2 At the terminal, enter the following command to flash the Product Key to your board:
 ```
 AT#FLASH -s0x18143 -c[prodyctKey]
 ```